-Agreeing interest rates for late payments
+for late payments

-2.30 The standard provision in the GMRA 2000 (paragraph 12) is that the interest rate on late payments should be the higher of the repo rate on a particular transaction or 1-month LIBOR.
-However, parties are free to agree another rate.
 In this case, it is best practice for the parties to agree such a rate before trading and to record this rate in Annex I of their GMRA.
 In the GMRA 2011, the default rate is the higher of the repo rate on a particular transaction and an agreed 'Applicable Rate', which should be recorded in Annex I. It is best practice for parties to agree an interest rate on late payments that reflects only the need of the party suffering late payment for reasonable economic compensation.
 The interest rate on late payments should not be used to penalise the other party.